thicolares/touke-flow/README.md

 Timeline / Archive
 ===============
-**This project has been discontinued and deactivated on 2014!** But you can you the code at your will being aware of the license.
+**This project has been discontinued and deactivated on 2014!** But you can use the code at your will being aware of the license.

 ### First version
 ![First version](img/01.jpg)